Fremont FTC Robotics Team

 Get in Touch

 We'd love to hear from you!
-Whether you're interested in joining our team, sponsoring us, or just want to learn more about Little Potato Robotics, don't hesitate to reach out.
+Whether you're interested in joining our team, sponsoring us, or just want to learn more about Little Potato Robotics or FusionSTEM Foundation, don't hesitate to reach out.
 We're always excited to connect with fellow robotics enthusiasts and supporters.

 Contact Information